srid/haskell-template/README.md

 # haskell-template

-Get a Haskell development environment up and running quickly, as long as Nix is installed.
+Get a Haskell development environment up and running quickly, as long as Nix is available on your system[^windows].

+[^windows]: On Windows, you may install Nix [under WSL2](https://nixos.wiki/wiki/Nix_Installation_Guide#Windows_Subsystem_for_Linux_.28WSL.29) and use the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) to connect from the native VSCode.
+This runs your project under Linux while providing a near-native development experience on Windows.

 This repository is a Haskell project template that is optimized for a fully reproducible and friendly development environment.
 It is based on: